How to Retain Talent

 Many companies now give employees who are leaving a questionnaire to fill in and it’s this part of the exit interview that is extremely invaluable to employers as it allows workers to put down in writing what they enjoyed about working for the company, suggestions for things that could have been done better and the reasons why they have chosen to leave their job.
 And, as they no longer have to be diplomatic and coy, they’ll often be very honest and candid in their responses, which can be of great assistance to a company with regards to any potential changes they may have to consider in terms of how they treat their staff in the future.

-Why Some Companies Fail To Hold On To Talented Workers
+Why Some Companies Fail to Hold on to Talented Workers

 The vast majority of us would probably put ‘more money’ at the top of the list of the reasons people leave one job for another but you’d be very wrong in holding that assumption.
 In fact, it’s your immediate supervisor who has the key role to play in keeping a talented employee satisfied and it’s not enough for a supervisor and a worker to simply like each other and get on.
 There is much more to it than that.